kchilds1/progress-checkins/README.md

 ### progress-checkins
 ## March 1, 2023

-1. Attended my first virtual class with OKCoders.
+   Subject: Attended my first virtual class with OKCoders.
 This class was 1 hr.
    Instructors told us about the 6 modules we will cover over the course (note: these dates are incorrect due to course starting on March 1st instead of February 15):
      * Module 1: Intro to Web Design
        February 15 - March 11